Must-See Art Exhibitions

-Discover why The Mile High City is the place to be in 2016 when it comes to incredible arts and culture.
+Discover why The Mile High City is the place to be when it comes to incredible arts and culture.

 Featured Things To Do

-Ancient Egyptian and Peruvian mummies, many of which have never been on public display, come to light at the Denver Museum of Nature & Science come to light for Mummies: New Secrets from the Tombs.
+Ancient Egyptian and Peruvian mummies, many of which have never been on public display, come to light at the Denver Museum of Nature & Science.
 More than 20 mummies reveal secrets about the burial rites of their respective cultures, plus details about their lives and the societies they lived in.
 Visitors will enjoying seeing elaborately decorated coffins, sarcophaguses, mummification tools and animal mummies.
 Plus gain insight into how the latest technologies make it possible to delve further into the distant past.